SEMICeu/documentation/editorial_flow.md

    - download the artefacts and check within the downloaded files for the new property
    - use the GitHub built in diffing support (For more information on how this is done, please check out the section on [Comparing commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits) or the instructions fot the [Smart Diff action](https://github.com/marketplace/actions/smart-diff)).

-5. Publish the generated artefacts
+*5. Publish the generated artefacts*

 Since the `baptismal name` is a new property, and thus got a new PURI assigned, the editor has to publish the content in the PURI content repository (4).